graphprotocol/graph-tooling/README.md

 `graph` takes a subgraph manifest (defaults to `subgraph.yaml`) with references to

 - a GraphQL schema,
-- smart contract ABIs
+- smart contract ABIs,
-- mappings written in TypeScript/AssemblyScript
+- mappings written in TypeScript/AssemblyScript.

-compiles the mappings to WebAssembly, builds a ready-to-use version of the subgraph saved to IPFS or a local directory for debugging, and deploys the subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).
+It compiles the mappings to WebAssembly, builds a ready-to-use version of the subgraph saved to IPFS or a local directory for debugging, and deploys the subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).

 ## Usage